JaGoLi/libreboot-repo/www/news/fsf-thank-you.md

 % To the FSF: Thank you for defending Richard Stallman!
+You did the right thing.
 % Leah Rowe
 % 12 April 2021